Rainy weather expected in capital

 By Laman Ismayilova

-Changeable cloudy weather is expected in Baku on September 25.
-However, short rain is expected in some places in the evening.
+Changeable cloudy and rainy weather is expected in Baku on September 28.
+Mild south wind will blow.

-Northwest wind will be followed by mild south-west wind in the daytime.

-Atmospheric pressure will be 760 mm mercury column, relative humidity-65-75 percent at night and 50-55 percent during the day.
+Atmospheric pressure will be 760 mm mercury column, relative humidity will be 60-70 percent.

-The weather will be mainly rainless in country's regions.
-However, rain is expected in some northern and eastern regions in the evening.
-It will be foggy at night and in the morning.
-West wind will blow and intensify occasionally in some places.
+The weather will be mainly dry in country's regions.
+Occasional rain is expected in some eastern regions.
+Fog will be observed in some places in the morning.
+East wind will blow and intensify occasionally in some areas.

 ---